Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 November 2025 01.41.35 UTC
+- WIB: Selasa, 25 November 2025 02.21.56 UTC
-- WITA: Selasa, 25 November 2025 02.41.35 UTC
+- WITA: Selasa, 25 November 2025 03.21.56 UTC
-- WIT: Selasa, 25 November 2025 03.41.35 UTC
+- WIT: Selasa, 25 November 2025 04.21.56 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: motivational
+Kategori: funny